dvbb/compute-dotnet-manage-user-assigned-msi-enabled-virtual-machine/README.md

 ---
 services: Compute
-platforms: .Net
+platforms: dotnet
 author: anuchandy
 ---

-# Getting Started with Compute - Manage User Assigned MSI Enabled Virtual Machine - in .Net #
+# Getting started on managing a virtual machine with User Assigned MSI using C# #

           Azure Compute sample for managing virtual machines -
            - Create a Resource Group and User Assigned MSI with CONTRIBUTOR access to the resource group